AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 of reviews*

-* The data was gathered from the review platform Trustpilot because most of the reviews on this platform are from workers.
+* The data was gathered from review platforms like Trustpilot because its reviews focus on workers.

 1. Clickworker

-• Free sign-up through a computer or the mobile app.
+• Sign-up: Free and easy via computer or mobile app.

 2. Appen

-Appen’s network of workers includes over 1 million contributors.
-Appen sign-up for participants.
+Appen’s network includes over 1 million contributors.
+Key aspects for participants:

 3. Telus International

-Telus International also claims to operate with a network of over 1 million contributors.
-Sign-up for Telus International’s AI community
+Telus International claims a network of over 1 million contributors.
+Key aspects for workers:

 If you are interested in a quick comparison of MTurk’s alternatives, here is a table summarizing the data.